Tame Class Field Theory for Singular Varieties over Finite Fields: The fundamental group and tame coverings

 \subsection{The enlarged fundamental group}

-Let us recall the definition of the enlarged fundamental group of \cite[X \S 6]{sga3}: Let $X$ be a connected, locally noetherian scheme.
-For a group $G$ (considered as a constant group scheme over $X$), a $G$-torsor $P$ over $X$ is an etale $X$-scheme $P$ (i.e., $\pi: P\to X$ is unramified, flat and locally of finite type) with a $G$-action $ P\times_X G \to P$ such that $P\times_X G\to P\times_XP$, $(x,g)\mapsto (x,xg)$, is an isomorphism.
+We recall the definition of the enlarged fundamental group of \cite[X \S 6]{sga3}: Let $X$ be a connected, locally noetherian scheme.
+For a group $G$ (considered as a constant group scheme over $X$), a $G$-torsor $P$ over $X$ is a non-empty etale $X$-scheme $P$ (i.e., $\pi: P\to X$ is unramified, flat and locally of finite type) with a $G$-action $ P\times_X G \to P$ such that $P\times_X G\to P\times_XP$, $(x,g)\mapsto (x,xg)$, is an isomorphism.
 By \cite[Prop.\,2.7]{milnebook} (see also Ex.\ 2.6, loc.\ cit.), for any etale sheaf $F$ on $X$ we have a Hochschild-Serre spectral sequence

 For a geometric point $\xi$ of $X$, one defines $\Pi^1(X,\xi,G)$ to be the set of isomorphism classes of $G$-torsors over $X $ pointed over $\xi$.
 The trivial $G$-torsor gives a distinguished element in $\Pi^1(X,\xi,G)$.
 For a $G$-torsor $P$ on $X$ and a group homomorphism $ f:G\to H $, consider